valkey-io/valkey-doc/docs/reference/eviction/index.md

 resembles the power law, most of the accesses will be in the set of keys the LRU approximated algorithm can handle well.

-In simulations we found that using a power law access pattern, the difference between true LRU and Redis approximation were minimal or non-existent.
+In simulations we found that using a power law access pattern, the difference between true LRU and Valkey approximation were minimal or non-existent.

 However you can raise the sample size to 10 at the cost of some additional CPU usage to closely approximate true LRU, and check if this makes a